 The Social Studies Teaching concentration is for students who plan to teach in middle school, junior high, or high school.
-Students must also complete the requirements for the Social Studies Undergraduate Teaching Licensure through the Center for Educator Preparation (CEP) in the College of Health and Human Sciences.
+Students must also complete the requirements for the Social Studies Undergraduate Teaching Licensure through Educator Preparation in the College of Health and Human Sciences.

-Students interested in pursuing a teaching license through CSU may refer to the Center for Educator Preparation (CEP) and the School of Education, or visit the Education Building, Room 111 for general information.
+Students interested in pursuing a teaching license through CSU may refer to Educator Preparation, or visit the Education Building, Room 111 for general information.

 Distinctive Requirements for Degree Program: